qbicsoftware-archive/resource-management/README.md

 10.0.20-MariaDB

 There are several Servlets/Portlets for achieving this goal:
-(resource, instrument, device are used interchangebly.
-Call it whatever you like).
+(resource, instrument, device are used).

 Calendar
 -----